GLAA Publication Scheme

 All information below is published on the GLAA website and links in purple are provided to the relevant pages.

-- Constitutional and legal governance – this links to the web page on the GLAA Board.
-A link to all board papers and minutes can be found at the bottom of this page.
+- Our governance – for information on the GLAA Board.
+A link to board minutes can be found at the bottom of this page

 - GLAA Licensing Standards - The GLAA issues licences to businesses that provide temporary labour to the UK fresh produce sector.
 Licence holders must abide by standards listed in this document.

 What we spend and how we spend it

 - Corporate Publications – for information on the GLAA’s budgets, including income and expenditure, and past editions of the GLAA’s Annual Report and Accounts.